The Stellar decomposition: A compact representation for simplicial complexes and beyond: Stellar trees

 \subsection{Definition}

-Since a Stellar tree \sTree\ is a type of Stellar decomposition, it consists of three components: \begin{inparaenum} \item a \emph{CP complex} \sC\ embedded in an \emph{ambient space} \aSpace; \item a \emph{nested decomposition} \d\ covering the domain of \sC; and \item a \emph{map} \PhiMap\ from blocks of \d\ to entities of \sC. \end{inparaenum} The nested decomposition is described by a containment hierarchy \h, represented by a \emph{tree} whose blocks use the \emph{half-open} boundary convention to ensure that every point in the domain is covered by exactly one leaf block.
+Since a Stellar tree \sTree\ is a type of Stellar decomposition, it consists of three components: \begin{inparaenum}[(1)] \item a \emph{CP complex} \sC\ embedded in an \emph{ambient space} \aSpace; \item a \emph{nested decomposition} \D\ covering the domain of \sC; and \item a \emph{map} \PhiMap\ from blocks of \D\ to entities of \sC. \end{inparaenum} The nested decomposition is described by a containment hierarchy \h, represented by a \emph{tree} whose blocks use the \emph{half-open} boundary convention to ensure that every point in the domain is covered by exactly one leaf block.

-Since Stellar trees are defined over nested spatial decompositions that cover the ambient space, we customize the vertex mapping function \PhiMapVert\ to partition the vertices of \sC\ according to spatial containment: each vertex is mapped to its single containing leaf block.
+Since Stellar trees are defined over nested spatial decompositions that cover the ambient space, we customize the vertex mapping function \PhiMapVert\ to partition the vertices of \sC\ according to spatial containment: each vertex is associated with its single containing leaf block.
 Formally,